 Shortlisted candidates will be asked to complete a self-declaration form in regard to their criminal record and/or other information relating to their suitability to work with children.
-Self-declaration is subject to Ministry of Justice guidance on the disclosure of criminal records, further information can be found on GOV.UK basis of merit and ability.
+Self-declaration is subject to Ministry of Justice guidance on the disclosure of criminal records, further information can be found on GOV.UK

+College will not unfairly discriminate against any applicant for employment on the basis of conviction or other details disclosed.
+College makes appointment decisions on the basis of merit and ability.
 If an applicant has a criminal record this will not automatically bar them from employment with College.
 Each case will be decided on its merits in accordance with the objective assessment criteria set out in below.